markv58/UDI-GarageDoorPi/README.md

   To see the pin assignments, Right Click on Garage Door in the admin console and select Query.
 The pin information will be in the log.

   With the cover on, this device lives on top of the garage door opener.

+v1.0.1 Added cpu temp on the long poll.